Yoga with artificial joint – so the sun salutation works again

 Conclusion

-Yoga is an excellent way to regain strength, flexibility, and mental balance after joint surgery.
-With the right adjustments and conscious practice, there's nothing to stop the sun salutation!
-It's essential to listen to your own body and train considerately.
-Those who handle their prosthesis with care can benefit from the positive effects of yoga for many years.
+Yoga is an excellent Möglichkeit, to regain strength, flexibility and mental balance after a joint operation.
+With the right adjustments and a mindful practice, nothing stands in the way of the Sun Salutation!
+It is important, to listen to your own Körper and train rücksichtsvoll.
+Anyone who handles their prosthesis mindfully can benefit from the positive effects of yoga for many years.

 06131-8900163